puspa314/hw2-hw2_1-/README.md

 output.txt will have the generated captions.

-Also, keep the testing_label,json file in testing_data directetroy and training_label.json file in training_data directory.
+Also, keep the testing_label.json file in testing_data directetroy and training_label.json file in training_data directory.